Do You Get Cost-of-Living Increases (COLA) When You're on Disability?

 Each year, the Bureau of Labor Statistics in the federal Department of Labor determines the Consumer Price Index (CPI-W).
 The CPI-W is a measure of the average change over time in the prices people pay for goods and services.
 The Social Security Administration (SSA) uses the CPI-W to determine if there will be a COLA.

-In order for there to be a COLA in a given year, the CPI-W from the third quarter in the last year that Social Security recipients were given a COLA is compared to the CPI-W from the third quarter of the current year.
+In order for there to be a COLA in a given year, the CPI-W from the third quarter of the previous year is compared to the CPI-W from the third quarter of the current year.
 If the CPI-W has increased by less than 0.05%, or if the CPI-W actually decreased, there will be no COLA.
 If the CPI-W increased by at least 0.1%, there will be a COLA increase in January of the next year.

-For example, the 2023 COLA is based on on the increase in the CPI-W from the third quarter of 2021 through the third quarter of 2022.
+For example, the 2025 COLA is based on the increase in the CPI-W from the third quarter of 2023 through the third quarter of 2024.

 What Is the COLA Controversy?